Transformation in Los Altos: A Backstory

 Two things stand out in this surprising project.
 One is the international collaboration, and second is how a remodel can be more successful than a tear-down.

-Staprans Design led the transformation with significant collaboration from Panafold and Garde Hvalsøe, the Copenhagen firm that designs and crafts kitchens and furniture for remarkable chefs and others who love clean, contemporary design and wood cabinetry www.gardehvalsoe.dk.
-Garde Hvalsøe came in to create the transformed kitchen.
-Staprans Design incorporates architecture, construction and interior design under one roof.
+Architectural redesign as well as construction was by Staprans Design https://www.stapransdesign.com/.
+Staprans Design led the transformation with collaboration from Panafold and Garde Hvalsøe, the Copenhagen firm that designs and crafts kitchens and furniture for remarkable chefs and others who love clean, contemporary design and wood cabinetry www.gardehvalsoe.dk.
 Staprans’ portfolio caught the eye of the clients, but the fact that the firm understood the colloquial language of Bay Area design and architecture clinched the job.
 Staprans’ vision, and the home’s linear 1950’s ranch bones, meshed well with the Scandinavian wood-centered minimalism core to the project.
-Panafold designed products and created design solutions throughout the process in close collaboration with Lisa and Armin, the principals of Staprans Design https://www.stapransdesign.com/.
+Panafold designed products and created design solutions throughout the process in close collaboration with Lisa and Armin, the principals of Staprans Design.

-The design collaboration happened in person, over video calls, through email and through Panafold’s interior design collaborative software.
-Renderings and solutions by Panafold and Garde Hvalsøe, backed by the building expertise at Staprans, saved the day when we were faced with how to install an exhaust hood for a range next to a roaring fire in a fireplace, with its own prominent chimney.
-Wut Hwe’s solution was to eliminate the external exhaust hood, and to incorporate a fan into a linear soffit, as seen on the cover of the magazine.
+One example of a design puzzle was uniting the kitchen fireplace and range.
+The problem was how to install an exhaust hood for a range next to a roaring fire in a fireplace with its own prominent chimney.
+Collaboration through renderings and solutions by Panafold and Garde Hvalsøe, backed by the design and building expertise at Staprans, led to Wut Hwe’s solution to eliminate the external exhaust hood, and to incorporate a fan into a linear soffit, as seen on the cover of the magazine.

+Choice of materials reflect the collaboration.
+Metals include darkened brass, Officine Gullo brass sinks, and brushed nickel hardware.
+The exterior includes Corten for planters and the custom Panafold-designed mailbox.
 Stone, plaster and metals complement wood.
 The bathrooms, larder and kitchen use quiet, unpolished Ipanema Reserve soapstone.
 The mixture of functional soapstone and soft white marble in the kitchen and baths is a low/high combination that emphasizes the elegance and informality of the space.
-Metals include darkened brass, Officine Gullo brass sinks, and brushed nickel hardware.
-The exterior includes Corten for planters and the unique Panafold-designed mailbox.

 In a sense, the wood was a transatlantic collaboration as well.
 A mixture of American walnut and cedar, European and American oak, play off one another in cabinetry, window frames, flooring and doors, the dark and light woods emphasizing linearity.